CoeGSS-Project/abm4py/README.md

 ## License

-This project is licensed under the NU General Public License - see the file headers for details
+This project is licensed under the GNU General Public License - see the file headers for details

 ## Acknowledgments